rust-br/blog/content/en/understanding-atomics.md

 As you may suspect, `AtomicUsize` and `AtomicIsize` have their own methods with basic arithmetic (add and sub) and bitwise.
-And all of them are implementable via software, but probably translated into a single native instruction.
+And all of them are implementable via software, but probably are translated into a single native instruction.
 Although the API does not provide `mul` and `div`, it is not hard to implement them.